AmaliaGM/hello-rails-back-end/README.md

 Thanks [Flunavgt](https://github.com/Flunavgt)!

-Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please leave a star showing your support!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>